FeodorFitsner/flet-website/docs/getting-started/custom-controls.md

         self.color = ft.colors.GREEN_800
         self.text = text
 ```
 Your control will have a constructor to customize properties, events, and pass custom data.
 Remember to call `super().__init__()` within your own constructor to gain access to the properties and methods of the Flet control you are inheriting from.

-Now you can use your brand-new control in your app 123:
+Now you can use your brand-new control in your app.

 ```python
 import flet as ft